-Also, inspect your windshield after hail storms, long journeys, or when driving behind construction vehicles.
+Also, inspect your windshield after hail storms, long journeys, or driving behind construction vehicles.

 3. The DIY repair route

-Most DIYers will have good results from these kits; however, if you perform repairs within unstable conditions such as too much moisture or extreme temperature, you can make the problem worse, which may prompt you to seek a professional’s help.
+Most DIYers will have good results from these kits; however, if you perform repairs under unstable conditions such as too much moisture or extreme temperature, you can worsen the problem, which may prompt you to seek a professional’s help.

-If the windshield has a longitudinal crack, it will need to be repaired.
+If the windshield has a longitudinal crack, it must be repaired.

 4. When to visit a Professional